verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/nginx.md

 8. Consistent Hashing: This hashes the client IP address and maps it to one of the services.
 Every time a certain client sends a request, it gets mapped to the same server IP.
 This is useful for stateful sessions because it sticks a client request to one server.
 Idea of having a sticky state in memory is not useful especially in case of Kubernetes where containers keep coming up and down.
 9. Path based request routing.
 10. Block /admin connections
+11. Layer 4 proxy configuration: No path-based routing.
+This leads to 5 TCP connections in the above example: 4 connections with the 4 backend servers and 1 connection with the client.
+Can use any protocol that supports TCP.
+Most of them when you refresh you are redirecting to the same server.
+Browser can decide to hit another server.
+If we would do that with Telnet, it will we will find that it's almost round-robin